zach-wahrer/mpv/README.md

 2. Rename `config.sample.py` to `config.py`.
 Open it and change the listed variables.
 You'll need a Mountain Project API key, which you can get [here](https://www.mountainproject.com/data).
 The `TEST_ACCT` variable is an email address connected to a Mountain Project account.
 It allows users to run the app without an account (via the link on the index page) and still show data.

-3. From the `setup` folder, run `python3 db_setup.py`.
+3. From your root project directory, run `python -m app.setup.db_setup`.
 This will create and populate the required key tables in the MPV database.

 4. To run the application on osx or Linux, set the `FLASK_APP` environment variable to `application` by running `export FLASK_APP=application`